-On January 21, 2016, we announced the signing of an equipment supply agreement, valued at \$12 million, with an existing partner in China, Guangdong Synergy Hydrogen Power Technology Co., Ltd. ("Synergy") to provide FCvelocityTM-9SSL fuel cell stacks for range extension applications in commercial vehicles in China.
+On January 21, 2016, we announced the signing of an equipment supply agreement, valued at \$12 million, with an existing partner in China, Guangdong Synergy Hydrogen Power Technology Co., Ltd. (a member of the "Synergy Group") to provide FCvelocityTM-9SSL fuel cell stacks for range extension applications in commercial vehicles in China.
 Ballard expects to deliver the stacks in 2016 and 2017.
-Synergy will collaborate with Dongfeng Xiangyangtouring Car Co., Ltd. ("DFAC"), which is part of Dongfeng Motor Corporation, a Chinese state-owned automobile manufacturer headquartered in Wuhan.
-Dongfeng Motor Corporation is the largest manufacturer of commercial vehicles in China.
-Amounts earned from this agreement (\$1.1 million in the first quarter of 2016; nil in fiscal 2015) are recorded as Heavy-Duty Motive revenues.
+Synergy Group will collaborate with Dongfeng Xiangyangtouring Car Co., Ltd. ("DFAC"), which is part of Dongfeng Motor Corporation, a Chinese state-owned automobile manufacturer headquartered in Wuhan.
+Amounts earned from this agreement (\$1.5 million in the second quarter of 2016; \$2.6 million in the first half of 2016; nil in fiscal 2015) are recorded as Heavy-Duty Motive revenues.